jhallen/exorsim/doc/edos.md

 * Read a byte from an already open input file
 * Rewind the input file back to the beginning for another pass
 * Write a byte to an already open output file
-* "Update"- this means load and run EXEC, but with a flag set to that the first thing it does is close the output file.
+* "Update"- this means Boot EDOS EXEC, but with a flag set so that the first thing it does is close the output file.
+* If the program wants to discard the output file, it should call the normal "Boot EDOS" function ($E800;G).

-These PROM subroutines are the only parts of EDOS which are available to used programs.
+These PROM subroutines are the only parts of EDOS which are available to user programs.

 The PROM uses RAM between $00 and $0F.
 The rest of the memory is free for use by the user's program, even if that program is reading and writing